 8. Outsource Non-Core Tasks

 It's not easy to let go of any part of your side hustle.
 After all, you've built it from the ground up.
 And some people can (maybe) handle everything on their own.

 But a side hustle is often much more successful when you outsource certain tasks to someone who can do it more efficiently.
 You'll have to shell out some money for this, but many entrepreneurs find they can accomplish more of their core business by outsourcing, more than recouping the money they spend.

 You can outsource things like email management, bookkeeping, graphic design, social media management, IT, and transcription to freelance contractors.
-They’ll get the job done, saving you time you can then reinvest in your business’s main areas of focus.
+They'll get the job done, saving you the time you can then reinvest in your business's main areas of focus.
 As your side hustle and income grow, decide whether the time is right to outsource some jobs to others.

 Watch Your Side Hustle Grow